aryanvar/Cricketers-Info/README.md

 #Mohammad Rizwan
 Mohammad Rizwan is a Pakistani international cricketer who has represented Pakistan in international cricket since 2015.
 He is currently ranked first in the ICC Men's T20I rankings.

+#DINESH KARTIK

+Krishnakumar Dinesh Karthik is an Indian professional cricketer & Commentator who nationally plays for the Indian Cricket Team and currently in Indian Premier League playing for Royal Challengers Bangalore.
+He is also the current captain of the Tamil Nadu cricket team in domestic cricket.